Women's Suffrage in Wyoming

 (WSA Frank Leslie's Illustrated Weekly cover showing women voting in Cheyenne, Wyoming, November 24, 1888)

 Suffrage is defined as the right to vote in elections.
 In 1869, Wyoming became the first state in nation to grant suffrage to women on equal footing with men, as well as the rights to hold public office, own and inherit property, and the guardianship of minor children.

-The territorial legislature attempted to repeal the act in 1871.
-Governor John Campbell vetoed the bill.
+The territorial legislature attempted to repeal the act in 1871, but Governor John Campbell vetoed the bill.
 Woman's suffrage was debated during the constitutional convention and was later incorporated into the state constitution in 1890.

 Wyoming Women's Firsts

 1st State to Grant Women's Suffrage: In 1869, the first Wyoming Territorial Assembly passed the Women's Suffrage Act granting women the right to vote and hold public office in the state.
 When Wyoming became a state in 1890, this right was written into Article 8 of the new constitution ensuring universal suffrage.

 1st Female Justice of the Peace in the US: Esther Hobart Morris, appointed February 17, 1870 in South Pass City.
 Her first act after taking office was charge her predecessor for failing to hand over the court's records to her.
 She dropped the charges due to her conflict of interest as both plaintiff and judge but kept her own docket book during her term.